-As you may recall from the section on tabbed views from earlier in this book, a tab can have either a View or an Activity as its contents.
+As you may recall from the section on tabbed views from earlier in this book, a tab can have a View as its contents.
+It can also have an Activity as its contents.
 If you want to use an Activity as the content of a tab, you provide an Intent that will launch the desired Activity; Android's tab-management framework will then pour the Activity's user interface into the tab.